Exploring Human–AI Interaction @ HP.com (2025)

 • Spot UX breakdowns:

-Investigate how clarity, task flow, and user confidence were affected during a guided task.
+Investigate how clarity, task flow, and user confidence were affected during a un-guided task.

 • Analyze prompt behavior: